VictorMauroy/SynthesisHelper/README.md

 - Combinations (Classic)
 - Combinations (Special)

+**Optional datas**:
+- English name
+- Japanese name
+- Games, where it can be found

 ### Synthesis paths
 The synthesis paths or "combinations" tool will be showed inside every monster sheet.